-Dozens of White House aides - everyone from press secretary Sean Spicer to Trump's close confidante Hope Hicks - have either left or been sacked from their posts since Trump took office on January 20, 2017 Here is a sampling of senior members who have departed Trump's White House:
+Dozens of White House aides – from Attorney General Jeff Sessions to press secretary Sean Spicer to chief of staff Reince Priebus – have either left or been sacked from their posts since Trump took office on January 20, 2017.
+Here is a sampling of senior departures:

 National Security Advisor Michael Flynn

 Michael Flynn, a retired lieutenant general, entered the White House with a cloud over him - he had been fired by Barack Obama as defense intelligence chief.

 Flynn was also being investigated for his contacts with Russians and eventually pleaded guilty to lying to the FBI.

 Flynn lasted only 22 days as national security advisor.

 He was forced out on Feb 13, 2017 amid concerns that he could be compromised by false statements he made over his contacts with Russian officials and his paid lobbying for Turkey during the campaign.